The Lab

 Jessica Williams (Doctoral)

-Jessica in the souther Apps.
+Jessica in the southern Apps.

 Jessica is currently pursuing her master’s degree at East Tennessee State University and will begin working in the Francis lab in Fall 2024.
 Her master’s thesis focuses on evaluating changes in prey capture and flowering phenology of Drosera rotundifolia across Southern Appalachia.
 Additionally, she has contributed to various projects investigating floral traits and pollinator rewards within a co-flowering community in the California serpentine seeps.
 Her research interests include plant-pollinator interactions, floral rewards, community ecology, and conservation biology.